Reading and Phonics

 - Any child who needs additional practice has keep-up support, taught by a fully trained adult.

-- We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screen Check.
+- We give phonics lessons to any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screen Check.
 We assess to identify the gaps in their phonic knowledge and teach to these.

 - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics ‘catch-up’ lessons to address specific reading/writing gaps.